sumudu16uor/sumudu16uor/README.md

 ### Hi there 👋
 I'm Sumudu Madhubhashini, ICT undergraduate, University of Ruhuna.
+I really enjoying learning new technologies and design.
 <!--
 **sumudu16uor/sumudu16uor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.